Shared by A Flokk family · 7 days · 21 activities

 Hanlan's Point Beach

 After the amusement park, rent bikes or walk the island path to Hanlan's Point, one of Toronto's best sandy beaches with calm, swimmable water and stunning downtown views.
-Pack a picnic lunch from the
+Pack a picnic lunch from the ferry terminal area or grab food from one of the island snack stands near Centre Island.

 Toronto Islands Ferry (Jack Layton Ferry Terminal)

 Board the short ferry ride from the Jack Layton Ferry Terminal at the foot of Bay Street to reach Centre Island, one of the best family escapes in the city.
-The crossing takes about 15 minutes and the
+The crossing takes about 15 minutes and the views of the Toronto skyline from the water are genuinely spectacular.

 Distillery District Morning Walk